A prime spot for overlooking mountain and rainforest scenery

 Adventures by Land and Sea

 From land to sea, there’s plenty to keep visitors busy in Puerto Rico.
 Tour the only subtropical rainforest in the U.S., El Yunque National Forest, to witness a wide variety of plant and animal species – some only found here.
-Located in northeastern Puerto Rico, the forest has a number of trails for hiking and is also home to ancient petroglyphs.
+Located in northeastern Puerto Rico, the forest has several trails for hiking and is also home to ancient petroglyphs.
 Architecture lovers will want to explore some of the centuries-old buildings here, including historically significant forts and museums.
 Cool off in the water by swimming, surfing, rafting, tubing or kayaking down both ocean and river waters.